 Three former Pittsburgh Pirates players born on this date, plus two trades and a game of note.

 On this date in 1939, the Pirates traded first baseman Gus Suhr to the Philadelphia Phillies in exchange for pitcher Max Butcher.
 Suhr played ten years for Pittsburgh and ranks near the top of the team’s all-time first basemen list.
 He played 1,365 games for the Pirates, hitting .278 with 689 runs, 276 doubles, 112 triples,79 homers and 789 RBIs.
 By the time this trade happened though, he was nearing the end of his career at 33 years old.
 The Phillies got just 70 games out of him before releasing him during the 1940 season.
 He ended up playing over 600 more minor league games after being released, but never played in the majors again.
 Butcher was a 28-year-old righty with a 2-13, 5.79 record in 105.2 innings at the time of the deal.
 He had a career record at that point of 28-46 in four seasons.
-After the deal, the move to Pittsburgh helped Butcher, who finished up 67-60, 3.34 in 1,171.2 innings over 202 games (154 starts) during his seven seasons with the Pirates.
+The move to Pittsburgh helped Butcher, who finished up 67-60, 3.34 in 1,171.2 innings over 202 games (154 starts) during his seven seasons with the Pirates.
 He won a career high 17 games in 1941, but he had a lower ERA in three of his final four seasons in the majors.
 His career was worth 17.8 WAR in ten seasons, with 15.2 of that coming while with the Pirates.
 Suhr had 20.9 WAR with the Pirates, and 1.8 WAR after the trade.

 Duke Esper, lefty pitcher for the 1890 Pittsburgh Alleghenys and the 1892 Pirates.
 He had two stints with Pittsburgh, playing for two drastically different teams just two years apart and his results were the exact opposite.
 His records show that he had just three games of pro experience making the majors, playing for Smyrna of the Delaware State League in 1899 at 21 years old.
 That wasn’t odd back then, as semi-pro teams were everywhere and highly competitive at the time, so players occasionally went right to the majors.
 As a rookie in 1890, Esper began the year with the Philadelphia Athletics of the American Association, where he went 8-9, 4.89 in 143.2 innings over 18 games (16 starts).
 After being released in August, he signed with the Alleghenys and made two starts, both one-sided losses.
-He ended up with the Pirates under some off circumstances.
+He ended up with the Alleghenys under some odd circumstances.
 The day before his debut with Pittsburgh, he went through a tryout with the Philadelphia Phillies and their Hall of Fame manager George Wright.
 It was said that if he looked good he would pitch the next day for the Phillies.
 However, he ended up pitching against the Phillies the next day for the Alleghenys.
 His debut on August 23rd was said to be a strong pitching performance with poor defense behind him in a 7-0 loss, where the paper claimed that none of the runs were earned.
 Pittsburgh went 23-113 that season and they tried out a ton of players just to get through the season, but Esper had one of the shortest stints with the club.
 He wasn’t even officially signed by the team when he pitched his first game, though he signed his deal two days later.
 His second and final start came on August 28th in a 9-1 loss to the New York Giants.
 Esper was released eight days later so that he could sign with the Philadelphia Phillies to finish the season, which turned out to be a bad decision by the Alleghenys.
 In five starts with the Phillies, he went 5-0, 3.07 in 41 innings and remained with the team through the first half of the 1892 season.

 Bill Day, pitcher for the 1890 Pittsburgh Alleghenys.
 Right after the Alleghenys gave Duke Esper his last start in 1890, they brought in another pitcher from Philadelphia in the person of Bill Day (they were both born in 1867).
 Both pitchers had minimal big league and minor league experience.
 In fact, both of them played three games in the Delaware State League in 1889 before making their big league debut.
 Day also appeared briefly (no stats available) with Philadelphia of the Middle States League.
 In the Delaware State League, he spent his time with Wilmington in 1889 at age 22 before joining the Philadelphia Phillies that year for three starts and a relief appearance.
 He had a 1-4, 4.01 record in 42.2 innings over parts of two seasons with the Philadelphia Phillies, prior to coming over to the Pirates in a two-for-one exchange for outfielder Billy Sunday on August 22, 1890.
 That one win he had came on July 15, 1890 in an 8-4 triumph over the Alleghenys.
 Day joined the Alleghenys eight days after the trade was completed and he got his first start on September 2nd in Brooklyn, which was a 5-4 loss.
 He almost won his debut, taking a 4-2 lead into the ninth, but a fielding error by right fielder Bill Wilson allowed two runs to score and Day took the tough loss.
 He ended up making six starts for the Alleghenys over a 32-day stretch and all six resulted in losses, including the 113th loss of the season for Pittsburgh.
-The last loss of the season was a 10-4 defeat, giving the Alleghenys a Major League record for single season losses that stood for nine seasons and has been topped just five times, even with expanded schedules.
+The last loss of the season was a 10-4 defeat, giving the Alleghenys a Major League record for single season losses that stood for nine seasons.
+It has been topped just five times, even with expanded schedules.
 For Day, his Major League career was done at that point, although his pro career was far from over, pitching in the minors for another ten seasons before retiring.
-The Alleghenys reserved him for the 1891 season, and he was still reserved as late as February 15, 1891, but he wasn’t around for Spring Training.
-On April 30, 1891 it was announced that he signed with Troy of the Eastern Association.
-Day played all around the northeast until his last season in 1900.
-His only known playing time prior to joining the 1889 Phillies at 22 years old was a brief stint with Wilmington of the Delaware State League earlier that season.